 The remainder of our financial plan considers the sensible use of other reserves that we have available to us.
-These now stand at £14m and will mostly be used over the next 12 to 24 months to finance the approved investments in new infrastructure.
+Our useable reserves stand at £14m and will continue to reduce as these are used for the purposes they have been earmarked for.